fossasia/loklak_wp_plugins/wp-content/plugins/amazon-s3-and-cloudfront/README.md

 This version requires PHP 5.3.3+ and the Amazon Web Services plugin

 ## Changelog ##

+### WP Offload S3 Lite 1.0.4 - 2016-05-30 ###
+* New: Now using simpler Force HTTPS setting, removed redundant Always Use HTTP setting.
+* New: `as3cf_cloudfront_path_parts` filter allows changing served CloudFront path (useful when distribution pulls subdirectory).
+* Improvement: Better compatibility with non-standard notices from other plugins and themes.
+* Improvement: Added basic auth and proxy info to diagnostic info.
+* Improvement: Added `allow_url_fopen` status to diagnostic info.
+* Improvement: Added memory usage to diagnostic info.
+* Improvement: Ensure notice text is 800px or less in width.
+* Improvement: Reduced database queries on settings screen.
+* Bug fix: Properly handle _wp_attachment_data metadata when it is a serialized WP_Error.

 ### WP Offload S3 Lite 1.0.3 - 2016-03-23 ###
 * Bug fix: Don't replace srcset URLs when Rewrite File URLs option disabled